SmartCodar/devops/terraform/Readme.md

-# Understanding Infrastructure as Code (IaC) and Terraform
+# 🌐 Understanding Infrastructure as Code (IaC) and Terraform

 ## What is Infrastructure as Code (IaC)?

 Infrastructure as Code (IaC) is a modern approach to managing and provisioning computing infrastructure through machine-readable configuration files, rather than through physical hardware configuration or interactive configuration tools.
-IaC leverages code to automate the process of setting up and managing infrastructure, ensuring that environments are consistent, repeatable, and scalable.
+IaC enables you to automate the setup and management of your infrastructure, ensuring that environments are consistent, repeatable, and scalable.

 ### Key Concepts of IaC